xdevplatform/tweet_parser/README.rst

 ``parse_tweets.py`` script with your new field, as shown below.
 Check that both input types produce the intended output.

+Note that FieldDeprecationWarnings will appear while testing for certain getters, this is expected behavior.

 .. code-block:: bash

     (env) [tweet_parser]$ pip install -e .